benhuangbmj/katong/README.md

 ```

 will build your game and package into a .zip file, you can upload to your server or itch.io / newground etc.

+## Description

+This is a collection of educational games.